knaxus/highest-prime-number/README.md

 - Algorithms
 - Caching a.k.a Memoization

 I hope you liked this short note, your suggestions are welcome.
-Hre is the code repo: [find-highest-prime](https://github.com/phantomlabs/highest-prime-number)

 You can find me on [Github](https://github.com/ashokdey), [LinkedIn](https://linkedin.com/in/ashokdey), and, [Twitter](https://twitter.com/ashokdey_)